spring-guides/gs-service-registration-and-discovery/README.ftl.md

 <#assign project_id="gs-relational-data-access">
+This guide walks you through the process of accessing relational data with Spring.

 What you'll build
 -----------------

-This guide walks you through the process of accessing relational data with Spring.
+You'll build an application using Spring's `JdbcTemplate` to access data stored in a relational database.

 What you'll need
 ----------------